 - Property hunter: Home Select

-- Area: Paris 11th, Charonne neighborhood
+- Area: Paris 11th, Charonne neighbourhood

 - Property type: Loft under glass roof, converted former workshop